mopg/divido.jl/README.md

-# luteos
+# divido
-HDG solver for structural applications (for now)
+Mesh data structures for FEM and lattice structures.

 Luteos is the Latin transliteration of the ancient greek word λυτέος, which means "one must solve".